christian-cahig/apf-primer/nomenclature/main.md

 (nom:main)=
 # Nomenclature

-This chapter discusses some terminologies and conventions in notation and in code.
+This chapter presents the terminologies and notational conventions.

 ```{tableofcontents}
 ```